alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-seeking-help-dead-or-absent-is-major-shirk.md

 lang: en
 locale: en
 note: true
-excerpt: "Yes, seeking help from someone who is dead or absent is considered an act of major Shirk and doing so puts the doer outside the fold of Islam"
+summary: "Yes, seeking help from someone who is dead or absent is considered an act of major Shirk and doing so puts the doer outside the fold of Islam"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz